 Are there different types of Tuberculosis (TB)?

-As per the scientific analysis, there are many types of TB, but commonly identified are either active or latent TB infection.
+As per the scientific analysis, there are many types of TB, but commonly identified are either active or latent TB infections.

 Active TB is when the disease is actively producing symptoms and can be transmitted to other people.